hskimim/Quantitative_Finance/SSU/finlab/FF_presentation.md

 average returns for July 1963 to December 1990 for portfolios formed on ranked values of BE/ME or E/P.(one-dimensional yearly sorts)

+### Properties of Portfolios Formed on BE/ME and E/P
 <img src="table4_1.jpg">
 <img src="table4_2.jpg">